neptune-3d/icon-font/README.md

 ## Browser support

-When using this library in the browser ( e.g. for previewing the font in the canvas ) with `vite`, you might get a console error like this:
+When using this library in the browser with `vite` ( e.g. for previewing the font in the canvas ), you might get a console error like this:

 ```
 Uncaught sync fetching of the wasm failed: you can preload it to Module["wasmBinary"] manually, or emcc.py will do that for you when generating HTML (but not JS)